THE SUBMISSION PORTAL IS CLOSED.

-Visual Motif: Science fiction and all its sub genres
+Visual Motif: Science fiction, horror, surreal, and all their sub genres

 What We Want to See

 We will accept black-and-white artwork for the interior, but cover art must be full color.
-We love dark palettes of course, but we also really love vibrant color.
+We prefer that short comics be in black-and-white.

 Unique visual styles are welcome and often preferred.